 A startup disk, as taken from the Apple Support article, is a volume or partition of a drive that contains a usable operating system.
 Still confused?
 Let’s break it down for you.

-Your Mac hard drive consists of disks (or partitions).
-Each disk (or partition) has your Mac data on it, which consists of your operating system, applications, etc. Most Mac users have just one disk, but power users may have two or more.
+Your Mac hard drive consists of volumes (or partitions).
+Each volume (or partition) has your Mac data on it, which consists of your operating system, applications, etc. Most Mac users have just one disk, but power users may have two or more.

 Let’s look at an example of a Mac with only one hard disk: